pytorch/tutorials/advanced_source/cpp_custom_ops.rst

 How to test an operator
 -----------------------
-Use torch.library.opcheck to test that the custom op was registered correctly.
+Use ``torch.library.opcheck`` to test that the custom op was registered correctly.
-This does not test that the gradients are mathematically correct; please write separate tests for that (either manual ones or torch.autograd.gradcheck).
+Note that this function does not test that the gradients are mathematically correct -- plan to write separate tests for that, either manual ones or by using ``torch.autograd.gradcheck``.

 .. code-block:: python

   def sample_inputs(device, *, requires_grad=False):
       def make_tensor(*size):
           return torch.randn(size, device=device, requires_grad=requires_grad)